naveenmvoff/Agentic-AI-Workshop/Day10-FinalHackathon/Readme.md

 ## 🎯 Objective

-To build an **agentic AI system** that allows users to **edit websites by issuing natural language commands**.
-The system leverages **Toolformer-style routing** where each user instruction is interpreted and directed to the appropriate editing agent, ensuring modular and explainable updates.
+To build an **agentic AI system** that allows users to **edit websites by using natural language commands**. where each user instruction is interpreted and directed to the appropriate editing agent, ensuring modular and explainable updates.

 ---